-- Provide Welfare and wellbeing support for pupils through the Welfare team, who support pupils when needed, as well as monitoring attendance, meeting with parents and providing access to a trained counsellor where necessary. - Have a fully trained speech, language and communication therapist who provides base line assessments with all pupil premium children, as well as guidance and support where needed throughout the school phases. - Provide access to a range of IT/Computing resources to support high quality learning beyond the school. - Arrange Visits, Theatre companies, Visitors and Project work to enhance the curriculum and raise attainment. - Offer experiential Learning and Broadening horizons through the school experiential learning areas. - Support access to subsidised visits and residential visits. - Facilitate Staff and Parent Continual Professional Development to raise awareness and mindfully use current research and best practice to develop our own pedagogy, and therefore positively impacting outcomes for pupils and families. - Support access to Clubs and Music this includes access to a music director, voice training and also the opportunity to learn instruments, as well as purchasing their own recorder and having regular lessons within the classroom.
+- Provide Welfare, Nurture and wellbeing support for pupils through the SEMH team, who support pupils when needed, as well as monitoring attendance, meeting with parents and providing access to a trained counsellor where necessary. - Have a fully trained speech, language and communication therapist who provides base line assessments for pupil premium children who have been identified as having a SALT need or are suspected to have a SALT need, as well as guidance and support where needed throughout the school phases. - Provide access to a range of IT/Computing resources to support high quality learning beyond the school. - Arrange visits, theatre companies, visitors and project work to enhance the curriculum, raise attainment and improve futures. - Offer experiential Learning and broaden horizons through the school experiential learning areas. - Support access to subsidised visits and residential visits. - Facilitate staff and Parent Continual Professional Development to raise awareness and mindfully use current research and best practice to develop our own pedagogy, and therefore positively impacting outcomes for pupils and families. - Support access to clubs and music this includes access to a music director, voice training and also the opportunity to learn instruments, as well as providing regular lessons within the classroom in some cohorts.
 We also provide subsidised lessons for pupils to learn additional tuned instruments and pay for exams and qualifications.